orangespaceman/training-notes/php.md

 #### Hashing

-The method of encrypting passwords that we will use is known as hashing
+The most common method of encrypting passwords is known as hashing

 Hashing turns passwords into long random strings of text

-For example, the word password run through the `SHA-1` hashing algorithm is `5baa61e4c9b93f3f0682250b6cf8331b7ee68fd8`
+For example, the word 'password' run through the `SHA-1` hashing algorithm is `5baa61e4c9b93f3f0682250b6cf8331b7ee68fd8`

 It is a one-way process (easy to encrypt, difficult to decrypt)